jmillxyz/Win32-OpenSSH-wiki/sshd_config.md

 Note that pattern rules in [this](https://github.com/PowerShell/Win32-OpenSSH/wiki/sshd_config#allowgroups-allowusers-denygroups-denyusers) section.
 User and group names should be in **lower* case.
 ______
 #### [SyslogFacility](https://man.openbsd.org/sshd_config#SyslogFacility)
-If you file based logging, use LOCAL0.
+If you need file based logging, use LOCAL0.
+Logs will be generated under %programdata%\ssh\logs

 Any other value, including the default value AUTH direct logging to ETW.
-For more info see [Logging Facilities in Windows](https://github.com/PowerShell/Win32-OpenSSH/wiki/Logging-Facilities)
+For more info see [Logging Facilities in Windows](https://github.com/PowerShell/Win32-OpenSSH/wiki/Logging-Facilities).
 ______
 #### Not supported
 AcceptEnv